Voter Eligibility

 Absentee voting allows you to cast a ballot without going to a polling location on Election Day or to vote early.
 Any registered voter in Maine may cast an absentee ballot.
 Absentee voting is anonymous and convenient!

 Tip: Don't procrastinate.
 It's better to take care of your absentee ballot sooner rather than later.
-When the online request portal is open for the November 8 election, go ahead and request it online.
+When the online request portal is open for an election, go ahead and request it online.
 If you return your ballot by mail, you'll want to make sure it has enough time to be received by your town clerk.

 All ballots must be received by your town clerk by 8:00 PM on Election Day.